 Mercaz Hatorah places the study of the Babylonian Talmud at the core of its curriculum.
 The vast body of subsequent post-Talmudic literature elucidates the more difficult and complex Talmudic passages and concepts.
 It also organizes and codifies practical and applicable laws, and derives traditional formulations and frameworks for solutions to future Halachic issues.
 Thus, to gain proficiency in the reading of the Talmudic text, students acquire comprehension of the issues and concepts elucidated in each folio, and develop an ability to analyze textual materials throughout the Talmudic tractates.
 These goals are realized through concurrent mastery of classical commentaries such as Rashi, Tosafot, Ramban, Rashba, and Ritva, in addition to Medieval codifiers including Rambam, Ran, Rosh, and Rif.

-To facilitate the student’s Talmudic progress, Mercaz Hatorah has adopted the following learning pattern: each academic term highlights a Talmudic tractate (or its segments) which is uniformly studied by the entire student body.
-The variations in study levels depend upon the year of study the student is in and whether the course constitutes a survey or an intensive study of the tractate.
+To facilitate students' Talmudic progress, Mercaz Hatorah adopted the following learning pattern: each academic term highlights a Talmudic tractate (or its segments) which is uniformly studied by the entire student body.
+The variations in study levels depend upon the year of study students are in and whether the course constitutes a survey or an intensive study of the tractate.
 In each year, study proceeds according to a set progression.

 During the first year, students acquire proficiency in the Hebraic and Aramaic readings, in the structure and style of Talmudic argumentation, as well as the explication of the interpretive and legal posits of the classical texts and their commentaries.